paulahemsi/cub3d/README.md

 * 29/03: I fixed some of the walking problems, now the player moves when the key is pressed (not released).
 Still studying minilibx.
 I should probably go back to the maths in the next days.
 I'm also trying to understand wich flow the program should have from now on.

-* 30/03: I started a mindmap from the flow I will need to take to continue the program and also studied DDA and Bresenham's line drawing algotithm.
+* 30/03: I started a mindmap from the flow I will need to take to continue the program and also studied DDA and Bresenham's line drawing algorithm.
 I'll probably use Bresenham's, it is more complex to understand but aparently much more efficient and accurate.

+* 31/03: I implemented Bresenham's algorithm to put lines and watched tons of raycasting videos on youtube.
+Still trying to catch what will be the best aprouch from now on.

+* 1/04: I've just realized that something went wrong with Bresenham's implementation.
+Trying to fix it.
+Hours later: done!
+Now the player has a line pointing the direction and walks acordly.

 </details>